prime31/Nez/FAQs/FarseerPhysics.md

 Farseer Physics/Collisions
 ==========
 For situations where you need a full-fledged physics simulation Nez provides the Farseer Physics Engine.
 Farseer physics is entirely optional and currently experimental/in development.
 The public API will change so beware.
-If you want to use Farseer you will need to add the Nez.Farseer project to your main solution and add a reference to it from your game project.
+If you want to use Farseer you will need to add the Nez.FarseerPhysics project to your main solution and add a reference to it from your game project.